Georgian wine

 Winemaking as the main industry in Georgia is mentioned in Assyrian, ancient Greek, and Byzantine sources.
 Xenophon, Apollonius of Rhodes, Strabo, and Procopius wrote about it.

-Some linguists claim that the word “wine,” common in various languages worldwide, has Georgian roots.
 Supporters of this point of view see a semantic connection with the Georgian name of the product “Ghvino” (“ღვინო”), which comes from the word “Gvivili,” meaning fermentation.

 Qvevri: A Unique Georgian Winemaking Tradition